 Anabaptist Faith Formation Network – On this website you’ll find resources to equip disciples of Jesus in the Anabaptist tradition.

-The Gathering Place (youth ministry connections/resources): http://thegatheringplace.us
+The Gathering Place (youth ministry connections/resources): http://thegatheringplace.us (this website is currently down)

 Choosing Curriculum for Your Congregation